-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID- 19 sensitive guidelines during the pandemic Q4 2020 The country has sufficient stocks of the majority of the essential malaria commodities.
-The country has successfully carried out the LLIN universal coverage campaign and completed the majority of the indoor residual spraying.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID- 19 sensitive guidelines during the pandemic Q4 2020 Mozambique has adequate stocks of ACTs and RDTs.
+The country successfully completed the LLIN universal coverage campaign and indoor residual spraying.
 Early in the pandemic, the country observed that the community were afraid to go to health facilities for fear of catching COVID-19 and so trained community health workers to continue to provide services at community level for malaria treatment.
-No stock outs have been reported.
 PPE is available for health workers.
-Vector control Work to accelerate the LLIN campaign Q1 2021 Mozambique successfully accelerated the LLIN campaign
+There are some gaps in IRS funding and resource mobilisation is underway